Noaaan/MythicMetals/PATCHNOTES.md

 - Prometheum - Regain Durability while holding the drill
 - Aquarium Pearl - Acts as Aqua Affinity, and restores air when mining ores
+- Stormyx Shell - Reduces the chance of Banglum Ores detonating by 102%

 ### Runite Arrows